theobald-software/kb.theobald-software.github.io/content/_xtract-universal/where-clause-editor-lists.md

 ### Static Lists

-The following example statement returns all the active customers (rows in the table KNA1) that have an address in one of the following cities: Berlin, Stuttgart, Paris, Seattle, Hong Kong or Dongguan.
+The depicted example statement returns all the active customers (rows in the table KNA1) that have an address in one of the following cities: Berlin, Stuttgart, Paris, Seattle, Hong Kong or Dongguan.

 1. Create a Table extraction for the SAP table KNA1, see [Online Help: Defining a Table Extraction](https://help.theobald-software.com/en/xtract-universal/getting-started/define-a-table-extraction).<br>
 2. Navigate to the *WHERE Clause* tab in the main window of the extraction and click **[Editor Mode]** to open the WHERE clause editor. <br>